awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-model-package.md

 ## Create a Model Package Resource \(API\)<a name="sagemaker-mkt-create-model-pkg-api"></a>

-To create a model package by using the Amazon SageMaker API, call the [ `CreateModelPackage`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html) API\.
+To create a model package by using the SageMaker API, call the [ `CreateModelPackage`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html) API\.